microsoft/AirSim/docs/px4_lockstep.md

 # Disabling LockStep

+If you are running PX4 in cygwin, there is an [open issue with lockstep](https://github.com/microsoft/AirSim/issues/3415).
 PX4 is configured to use lockstep by default.
 To disable this feature, first [disable it in PX4](https://docs.px4.io/master/en/simulation/#disable-lockstep-simulation):

 1. Navigate to `boards/px4/sitl/` in your local PX4 repository